Off-grid solar systems are completely independent of the power grid. You can also refer to them as independent solar power or stand-alone solar power.

-Now that we have the batteries and the solar panels we need, the next requirement is a way to manage the transmission of power from the solar panels into the batteries.
+Now that we have the batteries and the solar panels we need, the next requirement is a way to manage the transmission of power from the solar panels to the batteries.

-A solar charge controller is a device which is placed between a solar panel and a battery.
+A solar charge controller is a device that is placed between a solar panel and a battery.

 It regulates the voltage and current coming from your solar panels.

 It is used to maintain the proper charging voltage on the batteries.

 As the input voltage from the solar panel rises, the charge controller regulates the charge to the batteries preventing any overcharging.

 An extremely rough calculation to figure out what size solar charge controller you need is to take the watts from the solar, and divide it by the battery bank voltage.

 Then you add another 25% for a safety factor.

 Types of Charge Controllers: